 Adjusting service fees for inflation

-In order to be compliant with the Service Fees Act passed by the Government of Canada in 2017, the Canadian Food Inspection Agency will begin adjusting its fees based on the Consumer Price Index starting March 31, 2020, and on every March 31 going forward.
-For 2019-2020, the rate of increase will be 2.2%.
-Please consult the Plant Breeders' Rights Fee Payment form on March 31, 2020 for the new rates.
+Please note that in order to be compliant with the Service Fees Act passed by the Government of Canada in 2017, the Canadian Food Inspection Agency will adjust its fees based on the Consumer Price Index every March 31st going forward.
+Please consult the Plant Breeders' Rights Fee Payment form or contact the PBR Office for the most up-to-date rates.

 Plant Breeders' Rights are a form of intellectual property rights by which plant breeders can protect their new varieties in the same way an inventor protects a new invention with a patent.